guettli/passive-protocol-of-thoughts/README.md

 Sometimes I feel [Ambivalence](https://en.wikipedia.org/wiki/Ambivalence).
 This method helps me to achieve a mentally clear and emotionally calm and stable state.

-Instead of doing it once a week for two hours, I think it is better to do it daily for ten minutes.
+Instead of doing it once a week for two hours, I think it is better to do it once or twice a week for ten minutes.

 You likely get a thought like "Oh, I forgot xyz.
 I need to this now".
 Then please keep on sitting.
 Just highlight this note somehow.
 This way you can do this important thing after the passive protocol of thoughts is finished.

-During this method, I often think about things that I want to do that in the next few days.
-If there is something related to my work, then I write myself an mail to my address at work.
-If there is something I want to do in my spare time, then I write myself to my own email address.
-This is a bit tricky.
-The digital device could create unwanted input.
-Don't read messages now.
-Just write the message, and then lay the device down.
-Close your eyes again and watch your breath.

 But you already think about your thoughts the whole day?
 Do you think this method won't